sard0r/ROS_Examples/Beginner/Writing A Simple Service And Client/Writing-A-Simple-Py-Service-And-Client.rst

 ^^^^^^^^^^^^^^^^^^

 Open a new terminal and source your ROS 2 installation so that ros2 commands will work.
-Navigate into the ros2_ws directory created in a previous tutorial.
+Navigate into the ros2_ws directory created in a previous Lab Session.

 Recall that packages should be created in the ``src`` directory, not the root of the workspace.